Data and methods

 Imputation methodology for AOD clients

-An imputation strategy for the collection was developed to correct for the impact of invalid or missing SLKs on the total number of clients.
-This strategy takes into account several factors relating to the number of episodes per client and makes assumptions relating to spread across agencies.
-It also takes into consideration the likelihood that an episode with a missing SLK relates to a client that has already been counted through other episodes with a valid SLK.
+An imputation strategy for the collection was implemented in 2012–13, 2013–14 and 2015–16.
+It was developed to correct for the impact of invalid or missing SLKs on the total number of clients.
+This strategy took into account several factors relating to the number of episodes per client and makes assumptions relating to spread across agencies.
+It also took into consideration the likelihood that an episode with a missing SLK relates to a client that has already been counted through other episodes with a valid SLK.

 To ensure an accurate representation of the AODTS client population, imputation was applied to the 2012–13, 2013–14 and 2015–16 AODTS NMDS to account for the proportion of valid SLKs being less than 95% for these years.
 The national rate of valid SLKs for these years was largely affected by low proportions of valid SLKs in New South Wales.